European countries don’t have the same nice credit cards offers the US has. Still, there are some good deals to find even in Europe.

 - 3 Maestro or Mastercard cards

-- 10 free ATM cash withdrawals per month
+- 10 free global ATM cash withdrawals per month

 - International non-euro card payments and cash withdrawals with no fee (they’re using Transferwise to get better currency conversion rates than typical banks offer)

 - A cool API that lets you build reports or make payments from 3rd party applications